trueMiskin/unstable-unicorns/thesis/2-game-description.md

     - **Magic unicorn** card - The unicorn that has some effect.
 - **Upgrade** card - The card grants some positive effects.
 The upgrade card can be played into **any** stable.
 - **Downgrade** card - The card grants some negative effects.
 The downgrade card can be played into **any** stable.
-- **Magic** card - The card with a one-time effect (simply spell), it takes effect immediately when it is played and then is discarded.
+- **Magic** card - The card with a one-time effect (spell).
+It takes effect immediately when it is played and then is discarded.
 - **Instant** card - The card that can be played at any time when any other player plays a card (unless the card says otherwise).
 If the instant card is played, then you can react to that card by playing the instant card (even though you already played the card this turn).
 Any number of instant cards can be chained during a single turn.

-Some effects target one or more players but sometimes can be unclear if the statement includes you or not.
+Some effects target one or more players, but sometimes it can be unclear whether the statement includes you.
 Therefore, there is precise wording in the effect description.
 The following terminology for player targeting is used:

 - **Any player** - Refers to any player in the game, __including__ you.
 - **Any other player** - Refers to any player in the game, __excluding__ you.